Scott A. Mitchell: Background

-He served on the committee of the Meshing Roundtable and International Symposium on Computational Geometry SoCG conferences.
-He served as a guest editor for the journal CAD.
+He served on organizing and steering committees of the SIAM International Meshing Roundtable, and organizing committee of International Symposium on Computational Geometry SoCG conference, and program committee for GMP and SPM.
+He serves as an editor for the journal CAD.
 As an adjunct professor, he taught a small graduate course on computational geometry at the University of New Mexico.
 He is a member of ACM and SIAM.